wilsonj806/maze-robot-documentation/README.md

 ## Personal Requirements:

-- Use CSS Variables at least once
+- Use CSS/ Sass Variables at least once
 - Use simple colors and play with transparency
 - Functional over pretty
 - Should have a toggle button that shows an element (via animation, like it should slide into view on clicking the button)